 - Displays the Recipients section in an expanded or a collapsed view

-Although you can move the Recipients section anywhere on your form, you cannot remove it from the form because messages must have at least one recipient defined before they can be sent.
+Although you can move the Recipients section anywhere on your form, you cannot remove it from the form.

 Add predefined recipients

 Predefining form recipients is optional.
 However, when there is some clarity about who needs to be notified about a given situation, you will probably want to predefine one or more recipients for your form.

 For example, a form named Critical Database Outage might have predefined recipients such as a dynamic team named On Call Oracle DBAs, and a user named Kelly Clarke, who is the VP of Operations.
 You can even control whether the message sender can view and edit the predefined recipients list, as explained below.

 On the form's Layout tab, do one of the following:

 - Start typing a recipient name into the search field and select it when it appears.

 - Type two spaces to view a list of all existing options and select a recipient from the list.

 - If you want to limit your search to a specific type of recipient, click the drop-down list under Recipient to select a type.
 Available types include: All, Users, Groups, Dynamic Teams, and Devices.

 - You can use the search filter to specify if the name of the recipient contains, starts with, ends with, or equals the entered search term.